mssun/passforios/README.md

 ## Features

-- Try to be compatible with Password Store command line tool
+- Try to be compatible with the Password Store command line tool
 - Support to view, copy, add, edit password entries
 - Encrypt and decrypt password entries by PGP keys
-- Synchronize with you password Git repository
+- Synchronize with your password Git repository
 - User-friendly interface: search, long press to copy, copy and open link, etc.
 - Support one-time password (OTP) tokens
 - Written in Swift